 Eventually, the offenders were identified as local youths aged between 14 -17 years.
-Most were suspended from school or did not attend, were already barred from the local youth club, had little or no parental guidance and had resorted to the following criminal activity in the vicinity of the shops; theft, criminal damage, arson, robbery, harassment, assault, causing traffic accidents.
+Most were suspended from school or did not attend, were already barred from the local youth club and had little or no parental guidance.
+Analysis of the problem revealed the underlying causes of offender behaviour to be, peer pressure and lack of recreational facilities for older children.
+To a certain extent acceptance of their behaviour by the residents, due to fear of reprisals and offender knowledge that victims would be reluctant to provide statements, led to their increased confidence.
+They then resorted to the following criminal activity in the vicinity of the shops; theft, criminal damage, arson, robbery, harassment, assault, causing traffic accidents.
 It was therefore apparent that this was not just a juvenile nuisance; the youths were actually committing some serious offences.
 If I could manage to obtain statements, the youths could then be dealt with appropriately and effectively.